 Teachers are the source most depended upon for accurate attendance records.
-It is important that each teacher check his or her roll daily.
+It is important that each teacher checks his or her roll daily.
 The roll should be checked for each class as soon as possible after the tardy bell.
-During second period an attendance report must be completed in ink and made available for someone to pick up.
+The official attendance time for TEA accountability purposes is at 8;45, so during the second period.
+We do request a paper version to be hung on your door as well, but it is not the official record.
 Those students absent the previous day must have an admit slip which the teacher should sign and give back to the student.
 These slips are to be kept by the last period teacher and returned to the office.
 A student should never get through the day without an admit slip.